 Don’t forget to take a glass with you to make a toast to the Bride and Groom.

 Too many Best Men write their wedding speeches with a bunch of friends over a few beers.
 This can be fun at the time but often results in a speech high on rude stories and innuendo but low on sincerity.
 Strike a balance.
 The audience will enjoy some jokes at the Groom’s expense but in context.
 This demonstrates he’s a good friend with some decent qualities.

 Ask the Groom’s parents for stories from his childhood.
 Also ask his siblings for their version of events from the early years, his fiancée about her first impressions of him and the stags for any memorable stories.
 Do this to get a good mixture of content.

 It may be tempting to focus your speech on your own relationship with the Groom, but if you labour the point too heavily it can sound like narcissism.
 This is not your chance to boast about how close you are, how funny you find each other or how many girls you’ve both slept with.

 If you’re the emotional type you might be tempted to use your speech to thank him publicly for everything he’s done for you.
 Be careful.
 Very few people will care and you risk appearing self-indulgent.

 The rest of your audience will want to hear what you have to say.
 And most of them will be as irritated as you are by the uninvited interruption.
 Smile, pause and carry on.

 Some Brides want to use their speech to mark the end of the celebrations.
 This can be dangerous.
 Some guests will have left, many will be drunk and you may have missed the moment.
-I’d suggest speaking directly after your husband, providing a female perspective and leaving the Best Man to finish things off.
+I’d suggest speaking directly after your husband.
+Here you can provide a female perspective and leave it to the Best Man to finish things off.